Roasted Mini Potatoes are crispy and flavorful. They’re a quick and delicious side dish that requires minimal effort and yields excellent results!

 - Preheat oven to 365 F

 - Remove the pan from the oven and toss the potatoes with a wooden spoon.
-Increase the heat to 450 F. Bake for 10-15 minutes or until the potatoes are crispy and easy to poke with a fork.
+Uncover the potatoes and increase the heat to 450 F. Bake for 10-15 minutes or until the potatoes are crispy and easy to poke with a fork (keep an eye on them since potato sizes can vary!)
 Garnish with fresh chopped parsley and serve.